coreBOS/coreBOSDocumentation/user/pages/05.configuration-tools/05.gendoc/04.gramatica/item.md

 - **{include Document_Num}**
   - With this instruction, we can include any document saved in the coreBOS document module inside the main document.
 For example, if we have a document with reference number DOC699, we can put at the beginning of a new paragraph {include DOC699} in the position where we wish to insert the document.
 During the merging process, all the contents in DOC699 will be inserted in the position where the {include} directive is and the directive will be eliminated.
   - You can use any other directive within the included document, following the same rules as any other document
-  - Nesting of {include} directives is not supported (truth is that we haven't tried it)
+  - Nesting of {include} directives is not supported (the truth is that we haven't tried it)
   - At the beginning of the page that includes the document, check the Format» Paragraph» Text Flow» Breaks, that the page number is set to 0 to keep the page counter from starting to count again.
 - **{include entity}**
-  - With this command, we can include, in the template, any document in the coroeBOS document module that is associated with an entity directly related to the main entity of the merge.
-For example, if we have an entity *Backups* related to the main entity on which you compile the document, we can put at the beginning of a new paragraph {include Backups} (in this case it would seem logical to be inside a {foreach} loop because an account probably has more than one backup) in the position where we want to insert the document.
+  - With this command, we can include, in the template, any document in the coreBOS document module that is associated with an entity directly related to the main entity of the merge.
+For example, if we have an entity *Backups* related to the main entity on which you compile the document, we can put `{include Backups}` at the beginning of a new paragraph (in this case it would seem logical to be inside a {foreach} loop because an account probably has more than one backup) in the position where we want to insert the document.
 When compiling all the documents related to the Backups will be inserted in substitution of the {include} directive.
   - You can use any other directive within the included document, following the same rules as any other document
-  - Nesting of {include} directives is not supported (truth is that we haven't tried it)
+  - Nesting of {include} directives is not supported (the truth is that we haven't tried it)
   - At the beginning of the page that includes the document, check the Format» Paragraph» Text Flow» Breaks, that the page number is set to 0 to keep the page counter from starting to count again.
 - ~~**{insertindex}**~~
   - A table of contents will be created from the outline of the document.
 It can be used more than once in the same document but the TOC will be the same.
   - **This directive is deprecated.** We do not recommend its usage.
 If you need an index, insert it normally and apply any styling you want.
 You can leave the index without any update as it will automatically be updated before converting the result to any format (PDF).
 In other words, you do not need to insert the index with any special directive, just add the index wherever you want as you would normally and GenDoc will recalculate it when converting to PDF.
+[Read about it here](https://blog.evolutivo.it/blog/gendocindex)
   - It's important to mention that GenDoc will not recalculate the index when downloading the document in OpenOffice format.
 In this case, you will need to manually update the index as needed.
 - **{image entity}**
   - This directive must be at the start of a paragraph.